mindstorm8191/Might/README.md

 -   Spheres of influence cause towers / traps to fire weakly or not at all, for a time
 -   Vein-like extensions creeping across the map, which can spawn new creatures on the map at its ends
 -   Torches / other light sources that go dim or completely out
+-   Time jumps accompanied with pausing and jitteriness.
+Monsters can suddenly jump to different places as though seconds of frames were lost.
+Monsters may even jump through barricades through this.
+Towers and defenses won't benefit from this; either that or their attacks will be reset.
+Any shots already mid-air will miss.

+Generally, The Darkness does not play fair with the player

 ##### Light sources the user can place